 - Quadrant 4: Selling new products to new customers.
 This is the same as entering a new market.

-Quadrant 1 has the lowest perceived risk from the buyer’s perspective, followed by Quadrant 2, 3, and lastly 4.
-What we need to do in terms of marketing and selling is also quite different from one quadrant to the next.
+Quadrant 2 has the lowest perceived risk from the buyer’s perspective, followed by Quadrant 3.
+Quadrant 4 has the highest risk since there are no references yet, and Quadrant 3 is selling to non-customers who don’t really know the company.
+What we need to do in terms of marketing and selling is, therefore, quite different from one quadrant to the next.

 By segmenting our total addressable market into four quadrants and optimizing our messaging, offerings, and resources for each, we are more likely to maximize revenues at the lowest costs possible, thereby maximizing our net income.